 It is the accountable officer's responsibility to maintain definitive control over

 all equipment listed on his/her inventory."

 UCO Asset Management Services Procedures and Forms Section V, subparagraph D, states the Accountable Officer is responsible for submitting the proper forms associated with the unscanned assets.
 At the end of the yearly inventory cycle, all unresolved property will be reported to USF administration and state/federal auditors, if requested.
-This data is also considered public record in the State of Florida.
+This data is also considered the public record in the State of Florida.

 The University of South Florida Asset Management Department website lists information pertaining to the inventory, transfer, and disposal of property.
 The USF Asset Management Department performs an annual inventory of all property valued at $5,000 or more.
 Per the above USF System Policy, the accountable officer/ Department Chair or official designee is responsible for assisting the Property Control Specialist in finding all unscanned items.
 These are items not found during the inventory process.
-If the items are not found, the proper completed form with appropriate signatures needs to be filed with Asset Management Services.
+If the items are not found, the properly completed form with appropriate signatures needs to be filed with Asset Management Services.
 See below for more information on forms.